 3 Annexes

-3.1 Evaluation Committee
+3.1 Annex 1 - Evaluation Committee

 3.1.1 Background

 The process of evaluation of tenders is generally carried out by a suitably competent evaluation panel.
-According to Public Procurement Guidance for Practitioners by the European Commission, it is best practice to establish the Evaluation Committee as soon as the decision has been taken to proceed with the procurement to ensure that the procurement process is done in the most professional way by involving all the necessary staff qualifications from the start.
+According to the Public Procurement Guidance for Practitioners by the European Commission, it is best practice to establish the Evaluation Committee as soon as the decision has been taken to proceed with the procurement to ensure that the procurement process is done in the most professional way by involving all the necessary staff qualifications from the start.

 The Committee needs to have a permanent core of members.
 Procurement, financial and legal persons should be permanent members.
 Technical staff will be members depending on the type of contract.
 The committee should ideally comprise members experienced in each of the areas to be examined in the tender.